 I feel like the biggest reason why people aren’t interested in shopping ethical fashion is because they think it’s too expensive.
 And they would be right…and wrong.
-So I’m here to share a little bit about the prices behind ethical fashion and how you can afford it – even on a budget!
+So I’m here to share a little bit about why the prices are higher than fast fashion and how you can afford ethical fashion – even on a budget!

 How to Afford Ethical Fashion

 I think we first need to remember why ethical fashion is generally more expensive.
 To produce clothes ethically means that brands are paying workers a fair wage in safe working conditions, and using sustainable fabrics that cost more to produce.
 Ethical brands are often producing clothes in smaller quantities which means manufacturing costs more.
 This infographic from the sustainable/ethical clothing brand Christy Dawn breaks down why their clothes are priced a certain way.

 One of the things that stands out to me is that Christy Dawn pays their workers a LIVING wage of $20.52 an hour.
 To create one dress the labor cost is $51.30.
 That’s already more than the cost of a dress from H&M. After calculating all of the other costs like fabric and overhead, the final cost of the dress is $70.56.
 Christy Dawn obviously has to make a profit on the dress and they mark up the cost 3X (which is lower than the average of 5X or more for other brands).
 Now that we understand what it really costs to make a garment and why it’s important to pay people a fair wage in safe working conditions, hopefully we can agree that it’s worth it to spend more on an ethically produced piece.